IMMM-SFA/statepop/README.md

 - Single_State_Vis.R (Generates additional output)
   - For each state, it plots population change from 2010 to 2100 based on assuming no migration, only international migration and both international and domestic migration.

+- state_level_pop_vis.py (Generates additional output)
+  - This is a script for displaying maps of state-level population growths according to different scenarios using our multi-state population projection model.

+- state_level_upscaled_vis.py (Generates additional output)
+  - This is a script for displaying maps of state-level population growths according to different SSPs by upscaling national-level population grids to state boundaries.

+# Package
+In addition to standard packages necessary to run our scripts, We also have an R package, called multistate that can be installed using the source file multistate_0.1.0.tar.gz.
+This package includes functions that we wrote for our analysis.